lildude/jekyll-docs-theme/index.md

 This theme is still in development but is kept fairly stable; just note, there are a lot things yet to come.

+This fork has also been extended by @lildude.

 # Installation

-Add this line to your Jekyll site's Gemfile:
+Add this line to your Jekyll site's `Gemfile`:

 ```ruby
 gem "jekyll-docs-theme"
 ```

-And add this line to your Jekyll site's _config.yml:
+And add this line to your Jekyll site's `_config.yml`:

 ```yaml
 theme: jekyll-docs-theme